lorin/resilience-engineering/README.md

 ## Anders Ericsson

-Ericsson introduced the idea of *deliberative practice* as a mechanism for achieving high level of expertise.
+Ericsson introduced the idea of *deliberate practice* as a mechanism for achieving high level of expertise.

 Ericsson isn't directly associated with the field of resilience engineering.